CyberPointer/task-airport/README.md

 ## Tests

-Each class has their own corresponding test class that makes unit and integration(Some tests need application context to inject correct dependencies) tests.
+Each class has their own corresponding test class that makes unit and integration tests (some tests need application context to inject correct dependencies).
 Except classes that come from "model" package.

-Tests that were made, are based on different from main applciation JSON data files, they are located in following directory:
+Tests that were made, are based on different from main applciation JSON data files.
+These files are located in following directory:
 ```
 main/src/test/resources/json/testcargo.json
 main/src/test/resources/json/testflight.json